How to research training contract applications

 Before making your training contract applications, it’s essential that you thoroughly research each law firm you might want to work for.
 Firstly, think about the specific area of law you’re interested in (such as tax or personal injury) as well as the location where you’d ideally be based.
 Once you’ve narrowed these aspects down, you need to do some extensive reading around each firm that you're applying for.
 There are two benefits to proper research: firstly, the information about salaries, the working culture and the structure of the training programme will help you determine whether you would actually enjoy working at the firm.
 Secondly, the more you know about the firm, the easier it will be to put together a tailored (and therefore more impressive) application.

 Thorough research is the key to a good application – you’ll need to be able to express why that particular organisation appeals to you and convince recruiters that you're making an informed decision.
 TARGETjobs has compiled information about law firms’ salaries, working cultures, training programmes and application processes as part of our Employer Hubs.
 You’ll also find advice from our law experts about how to answer specific application form questions and tackle firms’ interviews and assessment centres, plus Inside Buzz reviews from current trainees.
-For training contracts starting in 2016, you’ll need to apply by the following deadlines:

 Research recent cases and link them to your skills and competencies

 It’s a good idea to regularly check the news sections on the websites of the firms you’re applying to.
 These will help you to find out about the cases that the firm is currently working on – you don’t need to learn every last fact and statistic, but with every case you come across take a few minutes to think about the work that would be required of the solicitors.
 For example, if the ‘case’ is an international transaction, the solicitors would have to liaise with parties from both of the countries involved.
 They would need to have strong communication skills (and perhaps even a second language) in order to do this successfully.
 Would you be suited to this sort of work?